eivind-bn/tdt05-mnist/README.md

 # Pure classifier

 Here we train a normal classifier.
 Note that the hidden layers share the same architecture as the encoder in the auto-encoder.
 Our models only receives 1% labeled data for training here, and yields adequate results given the small data.
-This is probably due to simplicity of the mnist dataset.
+This is probably due to simplicity of the MNIST dataset.

 ```python